M66B/FairEmail/FAQ.md

 * Add a folder to the unified inbox: long press the folder in the folder list and check *Show in unified inbox*
 * Add a folder to the navigation menu: long press the folder in the folder list and check *Show in navigation menu*
 * Load more messages: long press a folder in the folder list, select *Synchronize more messages*
-* Delete a message, skipping trash: in the 3-dots menu of the action bar just above the message text *Delete* or alternatively, unselect the trash folder in the account settings
+* Delete a message, skipping trash: in the 3-dots menu just above the message text *Delete* or alternatively, unselect the trash folder in the account settings
 * Delete an account/identity: Setup step 1/2, Manage, tap account/identity, three-dots menu, Delete
 * Delete a folder: long press the folder in the folder list, Edit properties, three-dots menu, Delete
 * Store sent messages in the inbox: please [see this FAQ](#user-content-faq142)